Th3CracKed/MobileChallenge/README.md

   * Numbers of stars for the repo.
   * Username and avatar of the owner.
   * [BONUS] As a User I should be able to keep scrolling and new results should appear (pagination).
-  * **Currently Pagination is not implemented, to implement the logic of it, i started with pull to refresh (because time constraint)**
+  * **Currently Pagination is not implemented, to implement the busniess logic of it i started with pull to refresh (because of time constraint)**
-  * **Internet checking : if there no Internet Available, queue a request that will be treated when internet is available**
+  * **Internet checking : if there no Internet Available, the application queue a request that will be treated when internet is available**

 ## Screenshots
 ![Main Fragment](https://raw.githubusercontent.com/Th3CracKed/MobileChallenge/develop/screenshot1.png)![enter image description here](https://raw.githubusercontent.com/Th3CracKed/MobileChallenge/develop/screenshot2.png)